robinhayward/roadar/README.md

 - GPS has not been employed yet so it's not possible to get anything more than a signal that someone is a 'distance' away from you.
 Keeping in mind the best way to use this might be with an additional smaller piece of kit for cyclists etc, I was aiming to see how far I could get keeping the technologies utilized to a minimum.
 - Some kind of internet registration or device registration would be good so different users can be identified uniquely, lots ideas could be explored from that.
 - Bluetooth may have latency in faster traffic conditions, something that can be overcome no doubt.
+- Mixing in additional ingredients like GPS could make things more accurate but also introduce latency, cost, power issues and make it harder to create a device that isn't a phone for people to use.

 ## Hardware